biojava/biojava.github.io/_wikis/BioJava:CookBook:Interfaces:ViewInGUI2.md

 title: BioJava:CookBook:Interfaces:ViewInGUI2
 ---

+When building a bioinformatics GUI you will probably want to display the sequence of residues and features in the Sequence you are displaying.
+BioJava contains a number of GUI components that can render various aspects of a Sequence.

+The basic unit of any Sequence based GUI is the SequenceRenderContext which holds the Sequence and sends instructions to a SequenceRenderer which does the actual drawing of the Sequence.
+There are several SequenceRenderer implementations in BioJava.

+The following program demonstrates how to load an EMBL sequence file as a RichSequence.
+Two SequenceRenderers are generated from this RichSequence both filtered for CDS features and then filtered again for either forward or reverse strand orientation.
+These are added to a MultiLineRenderer as are a RulerRenderer and a SymbolSequenceRenderer.
+The RulerRenderer displays the sequence coordinates and the SymbolSequenceRenderer displays the sequence.
+The sequence display is limited by the sequenceScale parameter of the TranslatedSequencePanel and so is not always visiblke.

+Once loaded, the sequence and CDS features displayed can be controlled by the buttons in the JPanel controlPanel.
+These use the setSequenceScale and setSymbolTranslation methods of the TranslatedSequencePanel to modify the view.

+Lastly, there is a SequenceViewerMotionListener added to the TranslatedSequencePanel which triggers a ToolTip to display the name of the gene when the mouse is over a CDS feature.

 ![](Viewer ScreenShot.JPG "fig:Viewer ScreenShot.JPG") <java> /\*\*

 `* Class to load an EMBL sequence file and display it in a viewer.`